 Since its formation in 1992, Aquabox has distributed more than 110,000 boxes to countries suffering from natural and man-made disasters, helping hundreds of thousands of people in more than 50 countries.
-Each Aquabox Gold Box, which is tailored to support a family group, contains water purification filters as well as items of humanitarian aid items, including cooking utensils, hygiene equipment, tools, shelter materials and educational items.
+Each Aquabox Gold Box, which is tailored to support a family group, contains water purification filters as well as items of humanitarian aid to help with shelter and shelter building, lighting, cooking and feeding, educational development and hygiene.

 Natural disasters happen all too often and when they do people are in desperate need of safe drinking water and humanitarian help.
 We rely entirely on donations and the fundraising activities of our supporters to fund our work and purchase the items which we supply in the aid boxes.
 Without the generosity of our supporters, we would not be able to continue this work.

 In recognition of the contribution made by Aquabox to helping those in need and of the work put in by all the volunteers, we were very proud to receive the Queen’s Award for Voluntary Service in June 2016.
 Read more here.